favicon

 Silent stroke: The unsuspected role of cardiac ultrasound

-Unlike other types of stroke, which have obvious clinical manifestations as mentioned above, so-called "silent" stroke is characterized by a complete absence of the warning signs associated with cerebral ischemia.
+Unlike other types of stroke, which have obvious clinical manifestations as mentioned above, so-called "silent stroke" is characterized by a complete absence of the warning signs associated with cerebral ischemia.

 Due to its asymptomatic nature, this type of vascular accident can go completely undetected for days or even weeks after its onset, making it particularly complex to diagnose.